localhostdotdev/localhostdotdev.github.io/lobsters.md

 - users become inactive and can disown past comments [source](https://github.com/lobsters/lobsters/blob/master/app/models/inactive_user.rb)
 - [story.rb](https://github.com/lobsters/lobsters/blob/master/app/models/story.rb):
   - does not accept all those annoying tracking domains (t.co, bit.ly, etc.)
-  - 14 days to downvote, -5 is minimum, 6 hours to edit, 30 days before resubmitting, 2 users to make suggestion live, hot stories for 22 hours
+  - 14 days to downvote, -5 is minimum, 6 hours to edit, 30 days before re-submitting, 2 users to make suggestion live, hot stories for 22 hours
   - drops a bunch of words like a/an/and/but/in/of/etc. when making url slugs
   - no emojis :sad: (😂)
 - there was a "Low Quality" reason for story downvotes that got removed ([source](https://github.com/lobsters/lobsters/blob/master/app/models/vote.rb#L23))